nosana-ci/pipeline-templates/README.md

-# AI Meme Generator for Nosana Network
+# AI Meme Generator

 A GPU-powered meme generator that uses AI to create funny memes based on different themes.
-This template is designed to run on the Nosana Network and leverages GPU acceleration for optimal performance.
+This template leverages the power of GPT-2 and GPU acceleration to generate context-aware meme captions and combine them with popular meme templates.

 ## Features